Stellaris Colonization Guide

 Needless to say, you should always colonize unique worlds except tomb world.
 Especially gaias and relic worlds.

 Relic world usually comes with planetary features granting +30% bonus to research and some rare material deposits.
 If I can find such a world, I designate it as a tech world and boost my research.
 But that’s until I can turn it into an ecumenopolis.
-Then it’s an alloy world because ecumenopolis can produce A LOT of alloys.
+Then it becomes an alloy world because ecumenopolis can produce A LOT of alloys.

 Planet Size